CSEcoolgamer/CSEcoolgamer/README.md

 - 👋 Hi, I’m @CSEcoolgamer
 - 👀 I’m interested in ...
-Frontend wevelopment
+Frontend development
 - 🌱 I’m currently learning ...
 ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...